S2E/s2e-old/docs/FAQ.rst

    have a detailed trace for each execution path, which you can view with the ``tbtrace`` tool.
 Finally, ``TranslationBlockTracer`` allows you to use the basic block `coverage <Tools/CoverageGenerator.html>`_ tool.

-You can look at the ``s2e-last/debug.txt``.
+2. Look at ``s2e-last/debug.txt`` and other files.
-This file lists all the major events occurring during symbolic execution.
+   These files list all the major events occurring during symbolic execution.

-One of them is "Firing timer event" which is called every second by S2E from the main execution loop.
-If you do not see it every second, it means that QEMU is stuck running plugin code (most likely because of a plugin bug) or constraint solver code (because of a complex query).
+   S2E outputs "Firing timer event" into ``s2e-last/debug.txt`` once per second.
+   If you do not see this event every second, it means that QEMU is stuck running plugin code (most likely because of a plugin bug) or constraint solver code (because of a complex query).
    To see which query is causing the problem, look at the query log.

-``run.stats`` also contains many types statistics.
+3. ``run.stats`` also contains types statistics.
 This file is updated every second, but only when executing symbolic code.
+See later in this FAQ for a description of its fields.